Want To Send a New York Inmate Package? Here’s How To Do It

 You need the prison address to send care packages to inmates.
 If you’re a member of their family and followed the trial, you probably know the prisoner's location.
 Friends, acquaintances, and prison pen pals aren’t so fortunate.
 There’s no simple way to find out where the inmate is held—unless you use DoNotPay.

 Our app has an advanced search feature that can help find an inmate in the U.S. using only their name and the state they’re imprisoned in.
-After you access DoNotPay from your web browser and follow these steps to find an inmate:
+After you access DoNotPay from your and follow these steps to find an inmate:

 - Navigate to DoNotPay’s Connect With an Inmate option